Esper89/mindustryd/README.md

 ## Features
 - Service like start/stop/restart of a mindustry server.
 No more screens and tmuxes
-- Easy to configure and run
+- Automatic startup and shutdown commands
 - Attachable/detachable console with unix permissions
 - Compatible with any flavour of mindustry server, or init system (example for systemd provided)